The four pegs beneath the cup keep TrenchLock™ strips clear of the drain bottom, ensuring adequate water flow.

 A trench drain is a linear channel with a U-shaped profile that’s covered by a drainage grate.
 Used to dispose of unwanted water, a trench drain is installed flush with the basement floor at the foot of an exterior stairway that provides access to the basement from a leaky bulkhead or hatchway door.
 A trench drain is typically connected to either a drainage channel or directly to a sump pump to remove the water that collects at the base of the exterior stairway.

-Mid-State Basement Systems installs high-quality trench drain systems for homes in Columbus, Delaware, Westerville and nearby in Central and Southeast Ohio.
+Mid-State Basement Systems installs high-quality trench drain systems for homes in Columbus, Delaware, Westerville and nearby in Central, Northwest, and Southeast Ohio.
 Call us today at 1-844-840-1008 or click below for a free estimate!

 Balls of the right weight and size block gases from escaping through the holes when there is no water in the drain.
 When water flows, the balls float so water can drain.